Oct 14, 2009

 The word translates as lard, and that’s what this is, thick fat with some thin streaks of pink meat, cured with herbs, pepper, and salt.
 The best-known Italian lard is from the town of Colonnata, which is a small village perched on a ridge between two marble quarries in the Apuane Mountains above Carrara (the place where Michelangelo went to shop raw material for his sculptures).

-Lardo can be used as a flavoring ingredient in other dishes (thinly sliced and wrapped around a filet mignon, for example), but if it’s very good quality, it's best served as is, thinly sliced with plain toasted bread.
+Lardo can be used as a flavoring ingredient in other dishes (thinly sliced and wrapped around a filet mignon, for example), although it is best served as is, thinly sliced with plain toasted bread.
 If your cholesterol count can take it, this is one of the finest affettati around.

 Rendered lard that's used for cooking as a shortening, is called strutto, and looks like a white paste.